Day One Notebook: QB competition just getting started

 For the fourth time in the Brohm era, there is a training camp battle at quarterback.
 This year's clash is a repeat of last year, when Aidan O'Connell took on Jack Plummer.
 O'Connell won.
 A wild card in the fight: senior Austin Burton.

-Brohm has said the staff probably will name an starting internally before the opener on Sept.
+Brohm has said the staff probably will name a starting quarterback internally before the opener on Sept.
 4 vs. Oregon State.
 Until then, the competition will rage.

 "So, it's just a matter of who's gonna take that starting role and run with it.
 But I do think we have capable quarterbacks who have all improved that I feel confident if I put them in a game can execute and do good things."